🪂 Master Your Progression: The Path to the USPA B-License

 Embracing Group Jumps: Shared Skies, Shared Thrills

 One of the greatest joys of the sport is sharing the sky with others.
 With your A-License, you're now cleared for simple, safe group jumps!
 Start by linking up with one or two other experienced jumpers for 2-way or 3-way formations.
 Always remember to conduct thorough dirt dives and jump run briefings before each jump, focusing on clear communication and safety.
 Your dropzone is full of friendly faces; seek out experienced jumpers and coaches who can guide you into safe, fun group flying.
-This is how friendships are forged, and skills are refined in the vast blue playground.
+This is how friendships are forged, and skills are refined.

 Mastering Your Canopy: Continued Skill Development